ajuchem/codecademy/README.md

 # Codecademy

-Javascript exercises from Codecademy
+Javascript exercises from Codecademy.
-I modified|refactored|added some of them.
+I refactored some of them.
 Lots of comments!